 Students are appointed to senior positions of importance within the House.
 This year we have a tremendous array of hardworking and diligent individuals who will be representing their House with distinction.

 Lyra's prefects are Year 11 students who work alongside Mr Watson and their tutors to ensure the welfare of those in their form group.
 The Lyra Prefects for 2018/2019:

 Lyra House Prefects:

-We are proud to continue this new role within our House: the House Prefects.
-These two students are the most senior students in Lyra and will work to maintain the overall success of Lyra, and towards constantly improving things for each and every student.
+These two students are the most senior students in Lyra and will work to maintain the overall success of the House, and towards constantly improving things for each and every student.
 They lead by example.
 As a result of a pastoral restructure, we have two additional House Prefects for the forthcoming academic year.
-The Lyra House Prefects for 2017/2018 are:
+The Lyra House Prefects for 2018/2019 are:

 This year's two talented sporting students who organise and manage the teams involved in the Interhouse competitions are:

 Below are this year's talented sporting students who will assist the Sports Captains in the organisation of teams involved in the Inter house competitions.
 As a result of a pastoral restructure, we have two additional Vice Captains for the forthcoming academic year.

 This Endeavour awards celebrate the successes of students from any year group who have made a special effort towards the Academy and Lyra through extra hard work and their participation in Academy events.
 An overall winner is rewarded with custodianship of the prestigious Lyra Endeavour Shield for the full Academic year.
 The full list of winners is below, with the overall Lyra Endeavour Shield being awarded to James Bates (LY1) for his excellent efforts in year 10.

 Lyra House Councillors 2019 - 20